E112

 Keyword: Spring-Decoupled Electrohydraulic Follow-Up Brake Booster

-2. the working chamber or chambers of the brake booster being connected via hydraulic lines (6, 7) to the wheel cylinders of wheel brakes (9a-9d)
+3.wherein the working chamber or chambers of the brake booster are connected via hydraulic lines (6, 7) to the wheel cylinders of wheel brakes (9a-9d)

-the brake system having sensors (4, 22) for determining the piston position and the position of the brake actuating device (16, 16a, 14),
+9.wherein the brake system has sensors (4, 22) for determining the piston position and the position of the brake actuating device (16, 16a, 14),

-7. and the control device of the brake system controls the drive of the brake booster as a function of the path difference.
+11.and the control device of the brake system controls the drive of the brake booster depending on the difference in travel,

 Claim Features